hsinghweb/eag-v2-s4/README.md

 1. Open Chrome and go to `chrome://extensions/`
 2. Enable "Developer mode" (toggle in the top-right corner)
 3. Click "Load unpacked" and select the `chrome-extension` directory
-4. The Math Agent extension should now appear in your extensions bar
+4. The AI Agent extension should now appear in your extensions bar

-### 3. Using the Extension
+## 💡 Usage

+### Basic Usage
-1. Click on the Math Agent extension icon in your browser
+1. Click on the AI Agent extension icon in your browser
-2. Enter your math query in the input field
+2. Enter your query in the input field (e.g., "What is 15% of 200?")
 3. Click "Ask" or press Enter
+4. View the formatted result in the popup

+### Advanced Features
+- **PowerPoint Integration**:
+  - Ask to "Show [result] in PowerPoint"
+  - The agent will create a slide with your query and result

+- **Email Results**:
+  - Request to "Email me the result"
-4. The result will be displayed in the result area
+  - The agent will send the query and result to your configured email

-## Features
+## 🛠 Development

-- Solve complex mathematical problems
+### Project Structure
+- `ai_agent.py`: Core AI agent logic and tool integration
+- `server.py`: Flask server for handling requests
-- Natural language processing for queries
+- `mcp-server.py`: MCP server for tool execution
-- Clean and simple interface
+- `chrome-extension/`: Frontend Chrome extension code

+### Dependencies
-- Real-time responses
+- Backend:

-## Development

-- Server: Python with Flask
+  - Flask
+  - python-dotenv
+  - google-generativeai
+  - mcp (custom tool server)

+- Frontend:
-- Frontend: Vanilla JavaScript
+  - Vanilla JavaScript
+  - Modern CSS with Flexbox

+## 🐛 Troubleshooting

+### Common Issues
+1. **Server not starting**:
+   - Check if port 5000 is available
+   - Verify all dependencies are installed
+   - Check the logs in the terminal

+2. **Extension not loading**:
+   - Ensure Developer mode is enabled in Chrome
+   - Check for errors in Chrome's extension console
+   - Reload the extension after making changes

+3. **API Errors**:
-- AI: Google's Gemini API
+   - Verify your Gemini API key is correctly set in `.env`

-## Troubleshooting
+   - Check your internet connection
+   - Ensure you have sufficient API quota

+### Viewing Logs
-- Make sure the server is running before using the extension
+- Server logs are output to the terminal where `server.py` is running
-- Check the browser's console for any errors (Right-click > Inspect > Console)
+- Chrome extension logs can be viewed in the browser's developer console

-- Ensure CORS is properly configured if accessing from different domains
+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- Google Gemini for the AI capabilities
+- Flask for the lightweight server
+- The open-source community for various utilities and libraries